Course Repeat and Academic Renewal

-Students may apply for forgiveness of D and F grades due to an absence of four years from credit study or because they have changed their program of study.
+Students may apply for academic renewal due to an absence of two years from credit study or because they have changed their program of study or potential program of study.
+Renewal will allow D and F grades to be excluded from the GPA calculation, but the attempts will remain on the transcript.
 The adjusted GPA will be used for determining academic standing to include suspension, probation, good standing, honors and dean's list.

 The following conditions apply to both of these situations.

-- There is no limit on the number of courses that can be forgiven within this policy.
+- There is no limit on the number or type of courses that can be excluded within this policy.

-- Courses included in any credential (AA, AS, AAS, certificate or diploma) will not be forgiven; those courses have already been included in the credential.
+- Courses included in any credential (AA, AS, AAS, certificate or diploma) will not be excluded because those courses were used to satisfy the requirements of that credential.

-- After the most recent four-year absence or change of program, the student must earn a minimum of 12 additional credits with a GPA of 2.00 or higher for all courses taken after the absence or after the change of program (i.e., if more than 12 credits have been completed at the time of application for forgiveness, all grades will be used to calculate the minimum 2.00 GPA requirement).
+- After the most recent two-year absence or change of program or potential program, the student must earn a minimum of 12 additional credits with a GPA of 2.00 or higher for all courses taken after the absence or after the change of program.
+These credits can include developmental course work.
+If more than 12 credits have been completed at the time of application for renewal, all grades will be used to calculate the minimum 2.00 GPA requirement.

-- Once awarded, academic forgiveness cannot be revoked.
+- Once awarded, academic renewal cannot be revoked.

 - Only institutional credit is calculated into GPA.
 Transferred credit will not change the CCAC GPA.

-Make an appointment with an academic advisor to discuss whether you are eligible for academic forgiveness.
+Meet with an academic advisor to discuss whether you are eligible for academic renewal.